CharlesDeJager/dprof/GITHUB_SETUP.md

 ## 🎉 You're All Set!

-Your DView repository is now ready for:
+Your DProf repository is now ready for:

 - ✅ Collaborative development
 - ✅ Automated testing and deployment